The Doo Wop All Stars: Original lineup

+History

 This original lineup recorded a live album "Live at the Taj – Royally Yours" while performing at a celebration for the chief running officer of the Trump Taj Mahal Hotel & Casino in Atlantic City, New Jersey.
 It was to be released from Dazzle Records sometime in late 2012–2013. in 1993, Lenny Welch left the group and headed for the West Coast to pursue his ambitions in the acting field and also reconcentrate on his solo efforts.
 He was replaced by BJ Jones, who was a member of such groups as The Dubs, The Drifters and The Five Satins.
 Taking over for Jones was Jimmy Merchant: an original member of Frankie Lymon & the Teenagers.
 Merchant, along with Pitt, Loria, Silverman, Balsamo and Daniel Loria spent the years 1992–1998 touring and performing all over the country in major markets, major venues and the cruise line circuits.
 They have several recordings still not released, but were expected in 2012–1013.
 As "The Royal All Stars", they were a regular in the then active Pittsburgh doo wop scene (performed at the famous "PORKSTOCK" at Three Rivers Stadium in honor of legendary jock Porky Chadwick).
 They also performed in Las Vegas, California, and Ohio many times.
 This lineup performed their last show in 1998 at Windows on the World atop the World Trade Towers.